 Craig Holdrege, Ph.D., is The Nature Institute's director and spearheaded its founding in 1998.
 His passion is to develop what Goethe called "delicate empiricism" — an approach that learns from nature how to understand nature and is infused with a cautious and critical awareness of how intentions and habits of mind affect human understanding.
-His research takes two directions.
-In the first, he carries out studies of animals and plants that tell the story of these organisms as dynamic and integrated beings within the larger web of life.
+Craig carries out studies of animals and plants that tell the story of these organisms as dynamic and integrated beings within the larger web of life.
 This whole-organism perspective also sheds fresh light on development and evolution.
 His whole-organism studies, as well as his commentaries on scientific thinking and new developments in the biological sciences, aim to stimulate a transformation in human thinking and perception and a deep respect for our fellow creatures.

-Craig gives talks and workshops in the U.S. and Europe on the topics of genetics and genetic engineering, whole organism biology, science and nature education, and the methodology of “delicate empiricism.”
+Craig gives talks, workshops, and courses in the U.S. and around the globe on the topics of whole organism biology, science and nature education, and the methodology of “delicate empiricism.”
 Since the founding of The Nature Institute he has taught in many of the Institute’s courses for adults concerned with the phenomenological and experiential approach to nature study and biology.
 (Click here to visit the Nature Institute Education Programs page.)
 He mentors adult learners and teachers.

-Before founding The Nature Institute, Craig was a high school biology teacher in orf Schools, working in Germany for 12 years and then in the U.S. for nine years.
+Before co-founding The Nature Institute, Craig was a high school biology teacher in Waldorf Schools, working in Germany for 12 years and then in the U.S. for nine years.
 Since the early 1990s Craig has been involved in teacher training.
 Craig has a Ph.D. in sustainability education from Prescott College in Arizona.
-He completed a Masters-level, non-degree program in phenomenological science at the Science Research Laboratory at the Goetheanum, Switzerland, and has a B.A. in philosophy from Beloit College.
+He completed a Masters-level, non-degree program in phenomenological science at the Science Research Laboratory at the Goetheanum, Switzerland, and has a B.A. in philosophy from Beloit College.See also Craig’s

 Contact at firstname.lastname@example.org